Nā Keiki o Emalia offers:

 - Help parents distinguish between normal behavior for their child’s age and what behaviors might point to a youngster’s distress.

-- Provide a referral list of therapists if parents request such a resource.
+- Provide names of therapists or other agencies if parents request such a resource.

 - Help parent/s in handling their own grief; children whose parent or sibling has died are at a disadvantage if the surviving parent is not handling his or her grief well.